aws-containers/proton-codebuild-provisioning-examples/terraform/service-templates/tf-ecs-fargate-lb-service-cicd-codepipeline/v1/README.md

 - build your code into a container image (requires a Dockerfile)
 - push your image to ECR
-- update your Proton service to deploy the image to the ECS service
+- optionally deploy the new image to whichever service instances you've configured

 This template is compatible with the [tf-vpc-ecs-cluster](../../environment-templates/tf-vpc-ecs-cluster) template.